black-studio/black-studio-tinymce-widget/readme.txt

 = How to embed video and other contents =

-Wordpress has a nice [autoembed feature](http://codex.wordpress.org/Embeds) that allows you to embed videos in an easy way, by just putting the URL in the content area.
-This is also possible for widgets created with this plugin, but for best results it is recommended to put the URL in an `[embed]` shortcode.
-Example: `[embed]http://www.youtube.com/watch?v=XXXXXXXXXXX[/embed]`
+Wordpress has a nice [autoembed feature](http://codex.wordpress.org/Embeds) that allows you to embed videos and other stuff in an easy way, by just putting the URL in the content area.
+This is also possible for widgets created with this plugin, but for best results it is recommended to put the URL inside an `[embed]` shortcode.
+Example: `[embed]http://www.youtube.com/watch?v=XXXXXXXXXXX[/embed]`.
+Ensure that the URL has not an hyperlink on it.
-Alternatively, if you don't want to use `[embed]` shortcode ensure that your URL is not surrounded by a `<p>` tag, which is added automatically by the WYSIWYG editor (switch to HTML mode to remove `<p>` tags).
+Alternatively, if you don't want to use `[embed]` shortcode, ensure that the URL is not surrounded by a `<p>` tag, which is added automatically by the WYSIWYG editor (switch to HTML mode to remove enclosing `<p>` tags).

 == Changelog ==

+= 1.0.0 =
+* Added full image options when adding content from media library
+* Added german translation (Contributor: Christian Foellmann)
+* Overall Javascript code optimization
+* Better Javascript compression
+* Fixed editor background color
+* Fixed compatibility issue with "WP Page Widget" plugin
+* Fixed issue about editor partially hidden on narrow screens

 = 0.9.5 =
 * Added support for autoembed urls (youtube, etc)